Year of Birth: 1965

 My apologies for getting this blog post out late.

 Fortunately, it’s been quite the hectic week here at Masons Fitness/BFF .
-We started 14 new prospective clients this week and kicked off some new and exciting updates to our training program for 2014…..
+With Christmas, New Year celebrations and challenges, we have some new and exciting updates to our services for 2015…..

 Anyway, today’s blog is something everyone should read.